et0and/portfolio-redux/content/projects/te-wahi.md

 <div class="overview">

-The goal of this project was to create a centralised knowledge hub to help train teachers and students at Takapuna Grammar School on how to use specialised machines and software in the Te Wāhi maker space.

-The hub was developed through a series of:
-- surveys to students and staff
+Our project aimed to create a centralized knowledge hub that trains teachers and students at Takapuna Grammar School on how to use specialized machines and software in the Te Wāhi maker space.
+We developed the hub through surveys, ongoing feedback from students and staff, and multiple rounds of development.
+We also created a CDN to ensure secure software delivery.
+The hub is growing, and future iterations will onboard new students looking to enhance their learning and making.
-- initials sites that developed with continued student and staff feedback
-- development rounds, including the creation of a CDN to allow for the secure delivery of software binaries to students and staff

-While the hub continues to grow, further iterations will be necessary to onboard the next set of students looking to enhance their learning and making.

 </div>